tjadams/Coding-Problems/dsalgo/README.md

 ```

 ## Recursion
 Note that all recursive code can be implemented iteratively but it can be very complex.
+Generally, it's good to draw a recursion tree with the root being an example of the recursive problem on a specified value of n.
+Identify if work is being done multiple times (like other subproblems).
+You can also see that your base cases are leaf nodes that are all on the same nth value.
+Also note that drawing a recursion tree is a great way to determine the runtime of a recursive algorithm.

 ### Bottom-up
 1. Solve a simple case like n=1